SpenceKonde/DxCore/README.md

 # DxCore - Arduino support for the AVR DA, DB-series and DD-series

 ## 1.5.7 - EA "support" in beta form is now available.
-This is a very generous definition of the word - The first version where it is belived to be fully working will be numbered 1.6.0, and within a few patch versions of that, it likely will be.
+This is a very generous definition of the word - The first version where it is believed to be fully working will be numbered 1.6.0, and within a few patch versions of that, it likely will be.

 There are lots of issues impacting this currently and I'm not going to even start listing them here, but make issues if you don't see em.
 Expect particular issues with: